Sharp Hybrid Confidence Bands for Partially Identified Treatment Effects under Tail Uncertainty with an Application to Workforce Gender Diversity and Firm Performance: Introduction

-Our empirical analysis uses a panel of 945 publicly listed firms observed quarterly from 2015 Q2 to 2022 Q1.
+Our empirical analysis uses a panel of 901 publicly listed firms observed quarterly from 2015 Q2 to 2022 Q1.
 We focus on Tobin’s $Q$ (the ratio of market value to the replacement cost of assets) as the outcome of interest, which is a standard proxy for a firm’s growth opportunities and innovative performance.
-Originally introduced by \citet{tobin1969general} and later expounded in Tobin’s subsequent work \citep{tobin1978monetary}, the $Q$-ratio captures market expectations of future returns—a value above 1 indicates that the firm’s market valuation exceeds book value, signaling strong investment incentives \citep{brainard1968pitfalls,tobin1976asset}.
+Originally introduced by \citet{tobin1969general} and later expounded in Tobin’s subsequent work \citep{tobin1978monetary}, the $Q$-ratio captures market expectations of future returns.
+A value above 1 indicates that the firm’s market valuation exceeds book value, signalling strong investment incentives \citep{brainard1968pitfalls,tobin1976asset}.
 For each quarter, we define the “treatment” as whether the firm’s top management team or board exceeds a given diversity threshold.
 In separate analyses, we consider thresholds for the percentage of women in senior leadership (e.g., 30\%, 40\%, 50\%, etc.), reflecting the critical mass levels discussed above.
 We then estimate the nonparametric bounds on the ATE of diversity at each threshold using our concATE procedure.
 This approach does not assume that firms with different diversity levels are comparable on unobservables; instead, it provides an interval estimate for the possible causal effect, given the observable data, without invoking full identification.
-In contrast to most prior studies that report point estimates after making identification assumptions, our results will highlight the range of plausible causal impacts of diversity on Tobin’s $Q$, emphasizing what can be learned with minimal assumptions.
-Our findings yield informative insights.
-In broad terms, the concATE analysis suggests that senior-level gender diversity has a significantly positive causal effect on Tobin’s $Q$—but only after a certain threshold of representation is achieved.
-In innovation-driven sectors (such as technology and healthcare, where overall growth opportunities are high), we find that once female representation in leadership surpasses roughly one-third, the lower bound of the ATE becomes positive and the confidence band excludes zero.
-The estimated effect size grows as diversity increases, with particularly strong gains evident as teams approach gender balance (around 50\% female).
-This provides empirical support for the notion of a “tipping point” around moderate to high diversity levels in dynamic industries.
-One interpretation is that innovation-oriented firms, facing fast-moving and competitive markets, have strong incentives to harness the benefits of workforce diversity.
-Such firms may actively invest in inclusive cultures and leadership practices that allow diverse perspectives to be heard and integrated, thereby capturing value from diversity once a basic critical mass is present.
-By contrast, in more traditional or cyclically oriented industries, the data suggest that a much higher critical mass—on the order of two-thirds female representation—is needed before we detect a reliably positive impact on firm value.
-Below that level, the confidence bands include zero, indicating we cannot rule out no effect in those sectors.
-This stringent “tipping point” in traditional industries may reflect a lack of inclusion; when women remain a small minority, they may not experience the psychological safety needed to freely voice their insights or challenge prevailing viewpoints.
-Alternatively, it is possible that the gains to diversity are lower in this context.
-Importantly, these conclusions are drawn with rigorous uncertainty quantification.
-The concATE bands allow us to assert, for example, that at 95\% confidence a firm in a growth industry with a gender-balanced leadership enjoys an ATE on Tobin’s $Q$ that is positive (bounded away from zero), whereas at lower diversity levels the effect cannot be distinguished from zero.
-Such results illustrate how our methodological innovation can uncover nuanced causal relationships that might be obscured or misstated by conventional point estimation approaches.
+In contrast to most prior studies that report point estimates after making identification assumptions, our results will highlight the range of plausible causal impacts of diversity on Tobin’s $Q$, emphasising what can be learned with minimal assumptions.